securesecrets/shadejs/.changeset/bright-apples-obey.md

 "@shadeprotocol/shadejs": patch
 ---

-Added stkd-scrt messages and services
+Added stkd-scrt messages and services, and refactored dSHD names to derivativeShd